Blastomycosis: Urban infections

 There is also a developing profile of urban and other domestic blastomycosis cases, beginning with an outbreak tentatively attributed to construction dust in Westmont, Illinois.
 The city of Rockford, Illinois, was also documented as a hyperendemic area based on incidence rates as high as 6.67 per 100,000 population for some areas of the city.
-Though proximity to open watersheds was linked to incidence in some areas, suggesting that outdoor activity within the city may be connected to many cases, there is also an increasing body of evidence that even the interiors of buildings may be risk areas.
+Though proximity to open watersheds was linked to incidence in some areas, suggesting that outdoor activity within the city may be connected to many cases, there is also an increasing body of evidence that even the interiors of buildings may be at-risk areas.
 An early case concerned a prisoner who was confined to prison during the whole of his likely blastomycotic incubation period.
-An epidemiological survey found that although many patients who contracted blastomycosis had engaged in fishing, hunting, gardening, outdoor work and excavation, the most strongly linked association in patients was living or visiting near waterways.
+An epidemiological survey found that although many patients who contracted blastomycosis had engaged in fishing, hunting, gardening, outdoor work, and excavation, the most strongly linked association in patients was living or visiting near waterways.
 Based on a similar finding in a Louisiana study, it has been suggested that place of residence might be the most important single factor in blastomycosis epidemiology in north central Wisconsin.
-Follow-up epidemiological and case studies indicated that clusters of cases were often associated with particular domiciles, often spread out over a period of years, and that there were uncommon but regularly occurring cases in which pets kept mostly or entirely indoors, in particular cats, contracted blastomycosis.
+Follow-up epidemiological and case studies indicated that clusters of cases were often associated with particular domiciles, often spread out over years and that there were uncommon but regularly occurring cases in which pets kept mostly or entirely indoors, in particular cats, contracted blastomycosis.
 The occurrence of blastomycosis, then, is an issue strongly linked to housing and domestic circumstances.

 Seasonal trends

-Seasonality and weather also appear to be linked to contraction of blastomycosis.
+Seasonality and weather also appear to be linked to the contraction of blastomycosis.
 Many studies have suggested an association between blastomycosis contraction and cool to moderately warm, moist periods of the spring and autumn or, in relatively warm winter areas.
 However, the entire summer or a known summer exposure date is included in the association in some studies.
 Occasional studies fail to detect a seasonal link.
 In terms of weather, both unusually dry weather and unusually moist weather have been cited.
 The seemingly contradictory data can most likely be reconciled by proposing that B. dermatitidis prospers in its natural habitats in times of moisture and moderate warmth, but that inoculum formed during these periods remains alive for some time and can be released into the air by subsequent dust formation under dry conditions.
-Indeed, dust per se or construction potentially linked to dust has been associated with several outbreaks The data, then, tend to link blastomycosis to all weather, climate and atmospheric conditions except freezing weather, periods of snow cover, and extended periods of hot, dry summer weather in which soil is not agitated.
+Indeed, dust per se or construction potentially linked to dust has been associated with several outbreaks The data, then, tend to link blastomycosis to all weather, climate, and atmospheric conditions except freezing weather, periods of snow cover, and extended periods of hot, dry summer weather in which soil is not agitated.

 Gender bias

-Sex is another factor inconstantly linked to contraction of blastomycosis: though many studies show more men than women affected, some show no sex-related bias.
-As mentioned above, most cases are in middle aged adults, but all age groups are affected, and cases in children are not uncommon.
+Sex is another factor inconstantly linked to the contraction of blastomycosis: though many studies show more men than women affected, some show no sex-related bias.
+As mentioned above, most cases are in middle-aged adults, but all age groups are affected, and cases in children are not uncommon.